RibbonCommunications/webrtc-js-sdk/docs/ribbon-webrtc-doc.md

 ### getSubscriptions

 Retrieves information about currently subscribed services and available services.
+The data returned by this API is a snapshot of the SDK's current local subscription state.
+The data does indicate whether there was an ongoing subscription at the time this API was called.
+If a subscription is in fact in progress, the user should not take decisions based on this snapshot, as the subscription is not yet complete.

+To be notified when any subscription(s) did change/complete, listen for [subscription:change][149] events.

 The `available` values are the SDK's services that an application can subscribe to receive notifications about.
 A feature generally